 - Papers can be solicited from colleagues, mentors, committee members, coworkers, and conference presenters, to name a few potential contributors.

 - Unsolicited papers should be considered, as long as they fit the topic.
-Topics are posted online and often authors will submit papers without being invited.
+The Editorial Calendar is posted online and often authors will submit papers without being invited.

 - Because JOM is an international journal, one or more of the papers per topic should originate from outside the United States, if possible.